sandeep-tukaram/algods/README.md

 ## AlgoDS is fundamental ?
 Something fundamental is reusable.
 While copy-paste is often criticized, I believe it's a valuable form of reuse that helps prioritize learning.
 The key isn't whether to copy-paste, but rather deciding what to copy-paste versus what to deeply understand.
 This decision helps focus our learning efforts where they matter most.

+There are two aspects of AlgoDS that are fundamental (reusable).
++ Algorithm design techniques
++ Datastructures

-Algorithm techniques and datastructures are reusable (fundamental).
-It depends on one's choice to either copy-paste, reuse (library), or understand.
-This page is about trying to understand the fundamentals.
-As part of understanding I write code as well.
-Feel free to copy if that is what is needed, don't have to judge yourself.
+This page is about understanding these two fundamentals.
+Both are elaborated in sections below.
+As part of the understanding I write code as well.
+Again, the intent to understand is personal.
+If you want to copy, feel free - no inhibitions!

+---
-### Problems
+## Problems

 Problem specifies the provided input and the expected output relation in general terms [1].
 These computational problems which, as far as I understand,  means solvable by algorithms using a programming language and a computer.